manijangde/manijangde.github.io/README.md

 ## Welcome!!

-It's the place where, I publish anything and everything about my datascince work.
+It's the place..
+I publish anything and everything about my data science work.
-And i am happy to share with you all..

 Keep visiting for more interesting projects in the future..!!

 ### My Projects